Male Cancer Screen – Home

 - Monitor prostate health over time

-The qFIT test detects tiny amounts of blood in your stool that are not visible to the naked eye.
+Detects tiny amounts of blood in your stool that are not visible to the naked eye and is used to:

 - Screen for early signs linked to bowel cancer